wrm65/Capstone-Project-2024/docs/data_sheet.md

 ## Distribution

 - <b>How has the dataset already been distributed?</b> The dataset was created at the start of this project.
-- <b>Is it subject to any copyright or other intellectual property (IP) license, and/or under applicable terms of use (ToU)?</b> There is no license, but if the dataset is used, there is a request to cite the use.
+- <b>Is it subject to any copyright or other intellectual property (IP) license, and/or under applicable terms of use (ToU)?</b> The data is publicly available and there is no IP license, but if the dataset is used, there is a request to cite the use.

 ## Maintenance

-- <b>Who maintains the dataset?</b> The dataset was up-to-date as of the 15th April 2024 and will not be updated.
+- <b>Who maintains the dataset?</b> The dataset was up-to-date as of the 15th April 2024 and no further update will be provided.

 ## Permitted Use